-Location Project Progress to date Puketapu Park Alter the existing public toilet to be accessible for the disabled.
-Work Programmed for 2023-24 Te Awanga Domain Alter the existing public toilet to be accessible for the disabled.
-Replace with new toilets 2021-22 Gcean Beach Alter the existing public toilet to be accessible for the disabled.
+1 Hysical I Tojects Location Project Progress to date Te Awanga Domain Alter the existing public toilet to be accessible for the disabled.
+Replace with new toilets 2021-22 Ocean Beach Alter the existing public toilet to be accessible for the disabled.
 Work programmed for 2026-27 Harper Road Reserve Replace the existing public toilet with a new public toilet.
 Work programmed for 2027-28 Mangaroa Cemetery Alter the existing public toilet to be accessible for the disabled.
 Work programmed for 2024/25 Te Pohue Consider options for the provision of public toilets in State Highway 5.
-Replaced with a new Toilet located a Tarawera in 2011 Replacements, Impri ovements and Extensions Priority 4.
-Kirkpatrick Sportsground After the existing public toilet in the changing room to be accessible for the disabled.
-New toilet programmed for 2024/25 as part of the earthquake strengthening project Eskdale Park Replace the two existing public toilets with a new public toilet.
-Extent of this work will be considered in the Reserve Management Plan planned but replacement scheduled for 2025/26 Whirinaki Beach Replace the existing public toilet with a new public toilet in a location clear of the coastal hazard zone.
+Replaced with a new Toilet located at Tarawera in 2011 Replacements, Impro ovements and Extensions Priority 4.
+Kirkpatrick Sportsground Alter the existing public toilet in the changing room to be accessible for the disabled.
+New toilet programmed for 2024/25 as part of the earthquake strengthening project Eskdale Park Replace the two existing public toilets with a new public toilet. s Extent of this work will be considered in the Reserve Management Plan planned but replacement scheduled for 2025/26 Whirinaki Beach Replace the existing public toilet with a new public toilet in a location clear of the coastal hazard zone.
 New replacement toilet completed in 2017.
 Airini Road Reserve Replace the existing public toilet with a new public toilet.
 Toilet washed away April 2011 and will not be replaced.